mariapiamacedo/testsite.github.io/docs/PAGE1.md

 ***

-The City of Melbourne currently maintains more than 70,000 trees planted all around the city, however, we only have cleaned data for nearly 54,000 and therefore only this number of trees will be considered over the entire analysis.
+The City of Melbourne currently maintains more than 70,000 trees planted all around the urban space, however, we only have cleaned data for nearly 54,000 and therefore only this number of trees will be considered over the entire analysis.

 <iframe src="/testsite.github.io/tree-coverage-cumsum.html"